Special Format Requests for Email Aliases

 Your special request must be based on your name.
 For example, William Robert Smith might want to request billy.bob.smith as an alias.

-To submit a Special Request, click the radio button next to Special Request, enter the alias you want and the reason you want this alias (for example, because you use Bob as your first name instead of Robert), then click Submit.
+To submit a Special Request, follow the instructions in our Request an Email Alias article, and click the radio button next to Special Request, enter the alias you want and the reason you want this alias (for example, because you use Bob as your first name instead of Robert), then click Submit.
 Your request will be reviewed and either accepted or rejected.
 Until you are notified of acceptance, you cannot use the alias.
 If your request is rejected, you can return to the selection page and try a different special request, choose one of the standard formats, or decide not to use an alias at all.

 Special requests can include any combination of the following characters:

 - Lowercase letters from a to z

 - Digits from 0 to 9

 There are also the following restrictions on Special Requests:

 - Do not include spaces, uppercase letters, or punctuation (except periods).